sf105/sttp-book/chapters/getting-started/test-automation.md

 }
 ```

-At this point, if you see other test cases (there are!), go ahead and implement them.
+At this point, if you see other possible test cases (there are!), go ahead and implement them.

 {% set video_id = "XS4-93Q4Zy8" %}